Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Preview definition

-After you have configured the entire definition including the file settings, you can preview the message that will be sent to the business partner.
-You can use this function both to verify your settings in between and to send it to your business partner and let him/her check whether the message is correct.
+After you have configured the entire definition including the file settings, you can preview the syntax of the message that will be automatically sent to the business partner later.
+You can use it to do the following:
+- To check your settings from time to time during configuration.
+- To send the output of the message syntax to your business partner and let him/her verify that it is correct.

 #### Prerequisites
 - At least one connection has been created, see [Create connection](../Integration/01_ManageConnections.md#create-connection).